Allocation and Nomination for semester-length applications

 - changing your course plan AFTER an acceptable study plan has been approved by your faculty

-- changing your mind (i.e. deciding that your prefer to stay at home during this time)
+- changing your mind (i.e. deciding that your prefer to stay at home during this time, including hesitancy due to COVID-19 related concerns where the travel advice remains unchanged at DFAT Level 1 or 2)

 - any other rationale that could be reasonably planned for in advance of submitting an application to participate in the Global Semester Abroad / Global Intercampus Program.